MartinLampel/CarND-Traffic-Sign-Classifier/README.md

 ![alt text][image5]

-As we can see in the plot with the probabilties for each image, the classifier give 4 of 5 images a probiltity of 1.
+As we can see in the plot with the probabilties for each image, the classifier give 4 of 5 images a probability of 1.
 The No passing sign achieved only a probability of 0.79%.
 The class with the second largest probability is the End of No passing sign, which makes sense since they are similiar.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|